In this guide, we’re configuring LiteSpeed Cache.

 Cache

-• Cache Mobile: Depends – only enable when using Guest Mode and Guest Optimization, other settings (UCSS, CCSS, AMP), or use mobile-specific content.
+- Cache Mobile: On – required when using Guest Mode, Guest Optimization, and other settings (UCSS, CCSS, AMP), or when using mobile-specific content.
 Consumes resources.

 TTL